 Every hospitality professional dreads the thought of bed bugs making their way onto their property.
-Not only can they ruin a guest’s experience, they are also a legitimate health concern.
+Not only can bed bugs ruin a guest’s experience, but they are also a legitimate health concern.
 These persistent pests are difficult to get rid of once they’ve found their way into your guest rooms.
 What’s worse is that they reproduce quickly which means that once you have bed bugs, you could quickly find yourself with an infestation on your hands.

 Checking for Bed Bugs

-- Underneath Sheets
+- Bed Sheets

-- Inside Pillow Cases
+- Pillow Cases

 - Mattress Tufts

-- Seams in Bed Frames
+- Bed Frames

-- Under Couch Cushions
+- Couch Cushions

-- Between Walls and Baseboards
+- Walls and Baseboards

 Treating and Preventing Infestations